Case of Proclamations: Facts

 Tudor monarchs believed that they had the power to regulate, through the issue of royal proclamations, without the consent of Parliament.
 However, the monarch's absolute power to "make" the law was beginning to be challenged by the English judiciary and was raising concern in Parliament itself.
 The issue of the King's power to make law came before the judges in 1610 when James I and Parliament were struggling over the issue of impositions.
-Parliament was opposing the King's power to impose further duties on imports over and above what had already been sanctioned by Parliament.
+Parliament opposed the King's power to impose further duties on imports over and above what had already been sanctioned by Parliament.
 James however hoped to use proclamations to raise further money outside of Parliament.

-On 20 September 1610, Sir Edward Coke, then Chief Justice of the Common Pleas, was called before the Privy Council of England alongside Lord Chief Justice of the King's Bench Thomas Fleming, Lord Chief Baron Lawrence Tanfield, and Baron James Altham and asked to give a legal opinion as to whether the king, by proclamation, might prohibit new buildings in London, or the making of wheat starch, these having been referred to the King by the House of Commons as grievances and against law.
-Coke asked for time to consider with other judges, since the questions were "of great importance, and they concerned the answer of the king to the Commons".
+On 20 September 1610, Sir Edward Coke, then Chief Justice of the Common Pleas, was called before the Privy Council of England alongside Lord Chief Justice of the King's Bench Thomas Fleming, Lord Chief Baron Lawrence Tanfield, and Baron James Altham and asked to give a legal opinion as to whether the King, by proclamation, might prohibit new buildings in London, or the making of wheat starch, these having been referred to the King by the House of Commons as grievances and against law.
+Coke asked for time to consider with other judges, since the questions were "of great importance, and they concerned the answer of the King to the Commons".